 And now the cons

 Some counties or cities don’t permit auto glass tinting, and this is proving to be a major challenge.
 In some cases, they will allow it but will insist on a certain percentage of darkness in a vehicle.
 The United States has a law which requires that private vehicles should have 20% tint while their commercial counterparts should have up to 30% tint.
-These laws can be restrictive if you want more freedom in tinting your private car.
+These laws can be restrictive if you want more freedom in tinting your private car, call customer service number.

 Secondly, with a tinted car, you will automatically get more attention from the police who get curious when they can’t see the inside of your car.
 Police will pull you over each time they get curious.
 And of course the material used for the tint will peel off over time.
 This will force you to have your windows reworked.
 Otherwise, auto glass tinting in Arizona will have far significant advantages than disadvantages.